Alvis29/Mobile_dataset/README.md

 # Mobile_dataset
-how to implement machine learning model.
+how to implement a machine learning model.